knight-lang/knight-lang/specs.md

 	- [Changing Functionality](#ext-changing-functionality)
 	- [Extensibility](#ext-extensibility)

 # Overview
-Knight is a simple programing language, designed with the goal of being easily implementable in nearly any language.
-Since each language has a slightly different way of doing things, the Knight specs may leave some things up to the implementation.
-This allows each language to implement Knight in the most idiomatic way possible.
+Knight is a simple programing language, intentionally designed to be straightforward to implement in nearly any language.
+To ensure consistency across implementations, the Knight specs describe the _bare minimum_ requirements.
+However, implementations are allowed (and encouraged) to go beyond these bare minimum requirements, supporting things that might be easy in their host language.

+(For example, if your language fully supports UTF-8, then you might consider supporting that.
+Or, if your language has 64 bit integers, maybe support that too?)
+Put another way, _writing_ Knight code is meant to be hard, so that writing implementations is easy.

 ## Undefined Behaviour
 Yes, Knight has undefined behaviour, which is almost universally considered a bad idea (tm)—it makes a programmer's life harder but compiler implementation easier.
 However, since Knight's primary focus _is_ to make writing compilers easy (being somewhat usable is only secondary), undefined behaviour is crucial in making Knight implementable in everything, whether it be sed, Python, Prolog or APL.